dminnich/tilde/Readme.md

     >ansible-playbook -i inventory -u sysop -b playbook.yml

-8. Get proper HTTPS certs from [LetsEncrypt](https://certbot.eff.org/#centosrhel7-other) and update templates/httpd/tilde.conf.j2 to point to them.

 ## Adding more users
 Add their info to users.csv and re-run the playbook.

 ## Removing users
-Remove their info from users.csv and do a `userdel -r $username` as root.
+Remove their info from users.csv and do a `userdel -r $username` as root on the server.

 ## End User Usage